-Edge Hill has been awarded ‘The safest campus in the North West of England’.
-This is due to it being a self-contained campus where we have dedicated campus support team who look after the campus 24 hours a day, seven days a week.
+Edge Hill University is a self-contained campus and we have a dedicated campus support team who look after the campus 24 hours a day, seven days a week.

 If there are ever any issues (such as noise disturbances) then the campus support team can be contacted via the phones within your halls or by visiting them at the campus support gut (located by the main entrance).

 Ormskirk has a local police service who work very closely with the university.
 Locally officers regularly patrol the campus and surrounding areas.